Department of Geography, History, and Political and International Studies

 Dr. Robynne Healey, Chair

-The Department of Geography, History, and Political and International Studies offers:
+The History program within the Department of Geography, History, and Political and International Studies offers:

-- A major in Geography leading to a B.A. degree;
+- A major in History, leading to a B.A. degree;

 Program Checklists and Requirements: